Mount Elgon National Park

 Uganda Safari sipi falls

-Easily accessible waterfalls are also found at Sisiyi, Bulago, Chebonet, and Wanale and many more are scattered across the mountain, offering spectacular views.
+Sipi Falls is less than an hour’s drive from Mbale on a paved road.
+Additionally, easily accessible waterfalls can be found at Sisiyi, Bulago, Chebonet, Wanale, and many more scattered across the mountain, offering spectacular views..

 Tewei Hill